You’ve been offered the job. But should you take it?

-There’s rarely a hard answer to questions like this, and you’ll be relying on gut feel.
-But if something does feel off, that’s as good a sign as any that this isn’t the right opportunity for you.
+If something does feel off, that’s a potential sign that this isn’t the right opportunity for you.

-Don’t let a general fear of change convince you that there’s a problem with the position.
+Don’t let a general fear of change convince you that there’s a problem with the position, though.
 It’s natural to be a bit anxious when changing roles – even if the new position is going to be great!

 If the role has real opportunities for growth, that answer will likely be yes.
 If you’re comfortable with where you are, and the position allows you to keep doing what you’re doing, the answer will also be yes.
 But if opportunities for growth are limited, or you don’t get to continue what you enjoy, this may not be the job for you.

 Yes, getting offered a job is exciting.
 But to blindly say yes is to do yourself a serious disservice.
-Instead, gather the facts, reflect on your needs and wants, and take the time to make an informed decision before you start to write out a response.
+Instead, gather the facts, reflect on your needs and wants, and take the time to make an informed decision before you respond and accept.